harness/developer-hub/release-notes/service-reliability-management-release-notes.md

 ## December 22, 2022, version 77908

-### What's New

-This release does not include new features.

-### Enhancements

-This release does not include enhancements.

-### Early access

-This release does not include early access features.

-### Fixed issues

-This release does not include fixed issues.
+This release does not include new features, early access features, enhancements, and fixed issues.

 ## December 13, 2022, version 77808